rvaidun/Document-Generator/readme.md

   -b BATCH, --batch BATCH
                         The number of batches to generate (default: 1) -c CLASS_NAMES, --class_names CLASS_NAMES
+                        The class names to use for generating documents.
+                        You should parenthesize the class name if it contains white spaces.
-                        The class names to use for generating documents (default: ['CS 1', 'CS 2', 'CS 3', 'CS 4', 'CS 5', 'CS 6', 'CS 7', 'CS 8', 'CS 9', 'CS 10'])
+                        (default: ['CS 1', 'CS 2', 'CS 3', 'CS 4', 'CS 5', 'CS
+                        6', 'CS 7', 'CS 8', 'CS 9', 'CS 10'])
   -s SENTENCES, --sentences SENTENCES